viacoin/lightning/README.md

 * `EXPOSE_TCP` default to false, if true, use expose c-lightning RPC on port 9835.
 (Use this only for testing)

-Here is an example of a docker-compose file with bitcoind and c-lightning on `testnet` which expose bitcoind's rpc interface on default ports `18332` and c-lightning API on port `9735`:
+Here is an example of a docker-compose file with viacoind and c-lightning on `testnet` which expose viacoind's rpc interface on default ports `18332` and c-lightning API on port `9735`:

 ```
 version: "3"